 In the last decade, online learning has made tremendous strides.
-The number of students taking online education courses has grown steadily since 2002, even despite a decrease in higher education enrollment overall.1 Technology has given millions the ability to advance their knowledge and their careers, without having to leave their full-time jobs to attend classes on campus.
+The number of students taking online education courses has grown steadily since 2002, even despite a decrease in higher education enrollment overall.1 Technology has given millions the ability to expand their knowledge and advance their careers, without having to leave their full-time jobs to attend classes on campus.

 However, although online learning has been adopted by many of the world’s most prestigious and celebrated universities, many continue to harbor concerns about the process and its potential value.

 To help you decide if earning your graduate degree online is the right decision for you and your career, we’ve put together a look at three of the primary advantages of the online classroom.

 1. Time Is on Your Side

 We’re all familiar with the phrase “Time is money.”
 In the United States, this aged adage is particularly relevant and viewed as being undeniably true.

 Though leisure time in the U.S. has increased over the last 50 years, the rapid progression of technology has provided many novel ways to fill that newfound free time.2 These include new opportunities to apply down time toward something beneficial and productive, such as the opportunity to go back to school to earn a graduate degree from a world-class institution.

 Think about it this way: How do you use your free time currently?
 Maybe you binge-watch a show or two, go to the gym, or hang out with friends.
 However, you could be taking an online course with the ability to change your day-to-day life and career forever.
 The choice is yours.